uva-cci/cci-website/content/authors/kostas/_index.md

 ---
 # Display name
-title: L. Thomas van Binsbergen
+title: Kostas Papagiannopoulos

 # Username (this should match the folder name)
 authors:
-- thomas
+- kostas

 # Is this the primary user of the site?
 superuser: false